CSS Animation Generator

 Performance Tips

-will-change: transformto elements you know will animate, but remove it after the animation ends to free memory. - Promote to its own layer: Elements with
+• Use will-change sparingly: Add will-change: transform to elements you know will animate, but remove it after the animation ends to free memory.

-transform: translateZ(0)get their own compositing layer, preventing repaints of sibling elements. - Avoid simultaneous animations: Too many elements animating at once can overwhelm mobile GPUs.
+• Avoid simultaneous animations: Too many elements animating at once can overwhelm mobile GPUs.
 Stagger animations with animation-delay instead.

-- Test on low-end devices: What runs smooth on a desktop may lag on a budget phone.
+• Test on low-end devices: What runs smooth on a desktop may lag on a budget phone.
 Always test on real devices, not just browser simulators.

 If your animations involve color transitions, you may need to convert HEX to RGB or HSL for smoother interpolation between color stops.
 To learn color combinations that work well in animated UIs, read our palette guide.